His Kind of Woman: Production

-A new scene involved the sinking of a row boat; "After the boat reached a certain point, it had to sink fairly slowly, the water coming up to the chins of the smallest seated soldiers".
-This required that the tank with the yacht set be emptied, have a portion rebuilt to deepen it to accommodate the sinking as scripted and be refilled.
-Another new scene involved a massive brawl.
+To accommodate the new action sequences, the studio set was greatly expanded.
+The yacht set was in a very large water tank on Stage 22 of the RKO Culver City lot, the largest sound stage in Hollywood.
+A new scene involved the sinking of a rowboat, which required the emptying and subsequent refilling of the tank so that a portion of the tank could be rebuilt in order to deepen it.

-After two months of shooting and a month of editing, an hour and 20 minutes of new material had been added to the film.
-When Hughes viewed the new material, he decided that he did not like the actor playing the character Nick Ferraro, Lee Van Cleef, and ordered the scenes reshot.
-Robert J. Wilke was chosen for the reshoot after a careful search and screen tests; this second reshoot involved nearly every scene of the new material and a number of scenes earlier in the picture.
-Three-quarters of the way through this second reshoot, Hughes saw Raymond Burr in a film and ordered Ferraro's scenes reshot again, this time using Burr in the part.
+After two months of shooting and a month of editing, one hour and 20 minutes of new material had been added.
+When Hughes viewed the new material, he demanded the reshooting of scenes involving Lee Van Cleef as Nick Ferraro.
+Robert J. Wilke was chosen to replace Van Cleef, forcing the reshooting of nearly every scene of the new material as well as some earlier scenes.
+Three-quarters of the way through this second reshoot, Hughes saw Raymond Burr in a film and ordered Ferraro's scenes shot a third time, with Burr replacing Wilke.

-Vincent Price threw a party on the set celebrating his one-year anniversary working on His Kind of Woman.
-Mitchum had been patient for over a year, during the multiple rewrites and reshoots.
-However, he snapped on the penultimate day of shooting during a fight scene, and started fighting for real with the stunt men who were manhandling him.
-He destroyed the set and all the lighting and sound equipment on the stage, all the while cursing at everyone involved with the production.
-One modern source claims that in Mitchum's fight scene with Raymond Burr, Burr actually knocked out Mitchum.
-In total, the reshooting of the film cost about $850,000 to complete – which, coincidentally was approximately the amount of money which the film lost in its initial 1951 release.
+On the penultimate day of shooting during a fight scene, Mitchum started a real fight with some stunt men.
+He destroyed the set and much of the lighting and sound equipment on the stage.

-Promotion
+In total, the reshooting of the film cost about $850,000, which was approximately equal to the amount of money that the film lost in its initial 1951 release.

+Release

-Hughes promoted the film with a giant firework-shooting billboard featuring Mitchum and Russell that spanned Wilshire Boulevard, proclaiming the two as "the hottest combination to ever hit the screen".
-The same image of the two actors later caused problems in London, as it was decided that too much of Russell's cleavage was showing.
+Hughes promoted the film with a giant fireworks-shooting billboard featuring Mitchum and Russell that spanned Wilshire Boulevard, proclaiming them as "the hottest combination to ever hit the screen".
+The same image later caused problems in London over the amount of Russell's cleavage.